legitflash/Boomquotes/replit.md

 ## Overview

-BoomWheel is a modern full-stack web application for discovering, sharing, and managing inspirational quotes.
-The application features a React frontend with a Node.js Express backend, utilizing PostgreSQL for data persistence.
-Users can browse quotes by category, view daily quotes, manage favorites, and share quotes across social platforms.
+BoomWheel is a modern full-stack web application for discovering, sharing, and managing inspirational quotes with integrated user authentication and Nigerian-specific rewards system.
+The application features a React frontend with Supabase authentication, designed for mobile-first usage and deployment on Vercel.
+Users can browse quotes by category, complete daily check-ins, earn airtime rewards, and share quotes across social platforms.

 ## User Preferences

 Preferred communication style: Simple, everyday language.
+Deployment: Vercel with Supabase backend
+Authentication: Supabase Auth with email/password Target Users: Nigerian users with airtime rewards system

 ## System Architecture